Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches: Optimal Scheduling

 and the \emph{interior region} comprises the set of all interior points. \end{definition}

-The following theorem identifies an optimal scheduling policy for the interior, rendering the $c\mu$ policy to be optimal. \begin{theorem} For $2\times 2$ input-queued switches, an optimal schedule in any value iteration on an interior point $\bq$ is a schedule $\bs\in\cP$ such that $r(\bq,\bs)=r_{\max}$. \end{theorem} For the $(n+1)$th value iteration, the above statement is true if $V_n$ satisfies the inequality of the next proposition. \begin{proposition} Let $\bq\in\Int_+^{|\IndSet|}$ be an interior point and $\bs\in\cP$ a schedule such that $r(\bq,\bs)=r_{\max}$.
-Then, for any value function and any schedule $\bs^\prime\in\cP$ with $\bs^\prime\leq \bq$, we have
+The following theorem identifies an optimal scheduling policy for the interior region, rendering the $c\mu$ policy to be optimal. \begin{theorem} An optimal schedule in any value iteration on an interior point $\bq$ is a schedule $\bs\in\cP$ such that $r(\bq,\bs)=r_{\max}$. \end{theorem} A crucial fact, which will be a key step for proving the theorem, is the following inequality that the value iteration function $V_n$ satisfies. \begin{proposition} Let $\bq\in\Int_+^{4}$ be an interior point and $\bs\in\cP$ a schedule such that $r(\bq,\bs)=r_{\max}$.
+Then, for any value function in the value iteration, and any schedule $\bs^\prime\in\cP$ with $\bs^\prime\leq \bq$, we have

 \end{proposition}